Fourth Sunday in Ordinary Time, Year A

 Secondly, we see that there was indeed a time when His mission changed.
 The will of the Father, at one moment in His life, was that He suddenly be cast into the public eye.
 And when this happened, people noticed.

-These same realities are true for us.
+These same realities are true for you.
 Most are called to live day in and day out in a somewhat hidden way.
 Know that these are the moments when you are called to grow in virtue, do small hidden things well, and enjoy the quiet rhythm of ordinary living.
-But we should also be aware of the possibility that God may, from time to time, call us to step out of our comfort zone and act in a more public way.
+But you should also be aware of the possibility that God may, from time to time, call you to step out of your comfort zone and act in a more public way.
 The key is to be ready and attentive to His will and plan for you.
 Be ready and willing to let Him use you in a new way if it be His divine will.

 Reflect, today, upon the will of God for your life right now.
 What is it He wants of you?
 Is He calling you out of your comfort zone to live a more public life?
 Or is He calling you, at this time, to live a more hidden life while you grow in virtue?
 Be grateful for whatever His will is for you and embrace it with your whole heart.